 Courgette plants are not as hardy as others, so make sure you give them a chance to acclimatise to the conditions first.
 Put them out in their pots in the sun during the day, so they can get used to being outside.

-Make sure you only put out your courgette plants when the danger of frost has past.
+Make sure you only put out your courgette plants when the danger of frost has passed.